Laura DeBow

 “Well?!”
 Natalie was coming out of her skin.

 Hannah held up a “one moment” finger.
 Mind whirling, her pulse kicked up another notch, and a smile tickled her lips.
 Drew Jenkins, the name felt familiar.
-She reread the letter then handed it to her anxious friend.
+She reread the letter then handed it to Natalie.
 Hannah turned to the computer and entered Drew’s name.
 His profile photo popped up, and she clicked the image, enlarging it.

-He was handsome, with disheveled sandy hair and a tanned face punctuated by vivid green eyes and a lopsided smile.
+He was handsome with disheveled sandy hair and a tanned face punctuated by vivid green eyes and a lopsided smile.
 Recognition flirted with the edge of her mind.
+Wait, was this the guy she just ran into?

 “O.M.G.”
 Natalie’s squeal startled her.
 “You’re gonna go, right?”
-She waved the letter as she peered at the screen.
-“Yep, that’s the guy.
+She waved the letter and peered at the screen.
+“Yep, that’s him.
 Wowza!”

-Hannah chewed the edge of her lower lip and turned toward Natalie who handed her the letter back.
+Hannah nibbled her lower lip and turned toward Natalie who handed the letter back.
 “When did he deliver this?
 Is he here now?”
 Her gaze bounced around the buzzing gym.
-A couple entered as Hannah realized she could answer her own question.
+Hannah realized she could answer her own question.
 She swiveled back to the computer and minimized the photo, clicking to access Drew’s check-in history.

-Tuning out a nearby trainer’s commands to his client, Hannah nodded as she studied Drew’s account.
+Hannah studied Drew’s account.
 Yes, he routinely checked in during evenings when she was usually on-shift.
 And she confirmed a definite increase in his attendance over the past several weeks.

 Something about him called to her.
 Weird, because she’d been on a dating break to focus on school.
-She wished she could more firmly place him or recall a specific exchange between them.
-The problem with him coming in at peak busy hours was that the front desk was slammed, and interactions with each member, brief.
+She wished she could more clearly recall a specific exchange between them before their collision earlier.
+The problem with him coming in during peak busy hours was that the front desk was slammed, and interactions with each member, brief.

 She was intrigued, but did she have time for dating?
 Work and earning her Masters in exercise physiology kept her busy.
-The workload was heavy, especially with all the labs required to finish the program.
+The workload was heavy, especially with all the required labs.
 But enticed by his sentiment regarding work-life balance, she returned to Drew’s photo and felt an overwhelming urge to take a chance.

 The afterwork rush began, and Hannah shelved her ponderings as she checked in guest after guest.
 She searched every male face for those green eyes.
 Finally, they snagged on the one she sought.

-Aha, that Drew!
-His backward baseball cap is what threw her when studying his profile pic.
-He wore it every time he came in, but it was absent in the photo.
+Aha, Drew!
+The backward baseball cap he wore every time he came to the gym is what threw her when studying his profile pic.
+It was absent in the photo, as well as during their earlier encounter.
 Drew approached, shyly it seemed, and held out his tag.

 Her fingers tingled as she took the membership tag from his work-callused hand.
-“Hi Drew.
-I’m well, and you?”
+“Good, Drew.
+How are you?”

 One side of his mouth tipped up.
-“I’m good, thank you.”
+“I’m great, thanks.”
 Their eyes held for a beat before he began to turn away.

 Work hard, play hard – she liked the notion.
 Heart in her throat, Hannah grabbed a sticky note.
 “Drew, wait.”
 Without further debating herself she scrawled, “Yes!
 Dinner on Saturday?”
-She held out the sticky to him, her smile timid.
+She extended the sticky to him, her smile timid.

 Drew’s eyes twinkled.
 “Perfect.”